GedMullen/2016-2017/java.md

 ## Exercises

 <br>1 .
 (Group) Create a file on Ygritte called object.txt and use it to document a real world object.
 List at least 6 behaviours (methods) and 6 states (fields) for your object.
+<br>2 .
+For each of the tutorials above create an Eclipse project on Ygritte and run the code provided by the tutorials and complete any exercises provided.

 # Week 4